 What is a Taster Day and how can I participate?

 During a Taster Day you will be a guest for a day at the programme of your choice.
 After spending a day (or part of a day) as a student at the university, you will have an even better concrete impression of the programme, the teachers, and the students.
-Under the current measures for the Corona/COVID-19 pandemic it is not possible to organize activities offline, but fortunately we can still be reached online.
-Several programmes offer online alternatives, such as web lectures, skype calls and Q&A sessions.
-You can register for these via the registration form.
-This also applies to Taster Day activities that have already been cancelled.
+All information can be found on our website.

 I want more information about a Bachelor’s degree programme.
 Who can I contact?

-I want to go to the online Bachelor's Day.
+I want to go to the Bachelor's Day.
 What do I need to do?

-The online Bachelor's Day is on November 5 and 6, 2021.
-More information can be found on our website.
+All information on the Bachelor's Day can be found on our website.

 Applying for a study programme

-What is the application deadline for Bachelor’s programmes for the 2021-2022 academic year?
+What is the application deadline for Bachelor’s programmes?

-What is the application deadline for Master’s programmes for the 2021-2022 academic year?
+What is the application deadline for Master’s programmes?

-- 1 April 2021 for International students who want to use services of the International Office (visa, accommodation);
+- 1 April for international students who want to use services of the International Office (visa, accommodation);

-What is the application deadline for selection (numerus fixus) studies for the 2021-2022 academic year?
+What is the application deadline for selection (numerus fixus) studies?

-VU Amsterdam offers 4 programmes where a selection process precedes.
-This concerns the Bachelor’s programmes Medicine, Dentistry, Criminology and Psychology.
-The application deadline for these studies is January 15, 2021.
+VU Amsterdam offers 5 programmes where a selection process precedes.
+This concerns the Bachelor’s programmes Biomedical Sciences, Criminology, Dentistry, Medicine and Psychology.
+The application deadline for these studies is 15 January.

 Yes.
 You can apply for a maximum of 4 study programmes at the same time through Studielink.